SCPR/embeditor-rails/README.md

 ### Embedly

+If you're using the Embedly adapter, you need two things:

+1. [embedly-jquery](https://github.com/embedly/embedly-jquery).
+This is a jquery
+   adapter for the embedly API.
+Really all you need is a jquery plugin which adds the `embedly()` function, but the `embedly-jquery` library does a nice job.
-Embedly requires a key.
+2. Embedly requires a key.
 You can provide it while initializing `Embeditor.Base`:

 ```javascript
 new Embeditor.Base({